-During the year the comprehensive set of College Key Performance Indicators has been reviewed and monitored closely.
-The Corporation has received monthly reports of performance against these Key Performance Indicators which reflect targets relating to learner recruitment, attendance and success, and financial health; most of these targets have been fully or partially achieved in 2016/17.
-The over-riding College objective for 2016/17 was to continue the on-going improvement in student success rates; this objective has been achieved.
+During the year the College has managed a suite of comprehensive College Key Performance Indicators (KPIs), which have been reviewed and monitored closely.
+The Corporation has received regular reports of performance against these KPIs which measure performance against targets relating to learner recruitment, attendance and success, and financial health; with the majority of these targets having been fully or partially achieved in 2017/18.

-In addition, the College has a detailed three year Financial Plan and Financial Performance Indicators reported monthly to the Corporation reflecting targets relating to student recruitment, income generation, expenditure control, cash flow, loan covenants and financial health; 70% of these targets have been fully achieved in 2016/17.
-The over-riding financial objective for 2016/17 was to ensure the College maintained its "good" financial health rating as measured by the Education & Skills Funding Agency; this objective has been achieved.
+Alongside the Strategic Plan, the College has a detailed three-year Financial Plan and KPIs which are regularly reported to the Corporation, showing targets relating to student recruitment, income generation, expenditure control, cash flow, loan covenants and financial health.
+The over-riding financial objective for 2017/18 was to ensure the College maintained its 'good' financial health rating as measured by the Education & Skills Funding Agency (ESFA) and this objective has been successfully achieved.